-Derayah's capital structure comprised of following elements which forms a capital base;
+Derayah's capital structure comprised of the following elements which form a capital base;

-- Paid-up share Capital: authorised and issued capital of SAR 161.09 million consisting 161.09 million shares @ SAR 10 each. - Audited Retained Earning: represents accumulated profits/ (losses) which at the end of 2018 were SAR 9,191 thousand in respect of profit amount. - Tier 1 deduction: deductions in the form of intangible assets and unrealized losses for held for trading investments amounting to SAR (13,221) thousand. - Tier 2 Capital: there was no tier 2 capital reserves.
+- Paid-up Share Capital: authorised and issued capital of SAR 161.09 million consisting of 16.109 million shares @ SAR 10 each. - Audited Retained Earning: represents accumulated profits/ (losses) which at the end of 2019 were SAR 16,283 thousand in respect of profit amount. - Tier 1 deduction: deductions in the form of intangible assets and unrealized losses for held for trading investments amounting to SAR (7,424) thousand. - Tier 2 Capital: there was a revaluation reserve under tier 2 capital of SAR 1.1 thousand.

-Capital is held to ensure that a suitable operating margin is maintained in excess of the higher of Pillar 1 and Pillar 2 capital requirements.
+Capital is held to ensure that a suitable operating margin is maintained more than the higher of Pillar 1 and Pillar 2 capital requirements.
 Pillar 2 capital requirements are determined using a risk-based approach that explicitly takes into account management's view of specific risk exposures.